 Trained and supported by BCNA

-To represent BCNA effectively, and feel confident in your role, a two-day training program is offered to help you understand BCNA and how best to present your story.
-Ongoing support is provided by the Community Programs team to keep you up-to-date and help you prepare for various involvements.
+To represent BCNA effectively, and feel confident in their role, a two-day training program is offered to help Community Liaisons understand BCNA and how best to present their story.
+Ongoing support is provided by the Community Programs team to keep Community Liaisons up-to-date and help them prepare for various activities.

 - To apply to become a Community Liaison download and complete the Community Liaison application form.